Skip to content

 Migrating from hey-api or orval

-This guide is for developers who already have a TypeScript project with an OpenAPI generator set up and want to switch to @codewithagents/openapi-gen. It covers the mental model shift, the step-by-step switch, and what to watch for.
+This guide is for developers who already have a TypeScript project with an OpenAPI generator set up and want to switch to openapi-zod-ts.
+It covers the mental model shift, the step-by-step switch, and what to watch for.

 Many OpenAPI generators follow a pattern where the generated code depends on a runtime client library that the generator itself publishes.
 Your code calls into that runtime, and the generated types describe its API.
 The generator ships a package to dependencies, not just devDependencies.